 “It is incredibly difficult for [Middle Leaders] to be able to see the bigger picture of the school, as they lack the necessary knowledge-through-monitoring insights.”

 In my leadership consultancy life beyond headship, I work quite frequently with serving and aspiring Middle Leaders.
-My view is that they can play a crucial role in schools’ success, but they require both support and challenge, their leadership skills must be developed and effectively deployed, and they need to be listened to and their expertise valued.
+My view is that they can play a crucial role in schools’ and colleges’ success, but they require both support and challenge, their leadership skills must be developed and effectively deployed, and they need to be listened to and their expertise valued.
 I can well believe that if Middle Leaders are ineffective, there may be a greater likelihood of a school falling short of what we would expect and hope for, but I do not believe the answer is to get rid of Middle Leaders.
 On the contrary, I would suggest that the school needs to invest in them.
 If Middle Leaders fail to see ‘the bigger picture’, heads and senior leaders should give consideration to how this can be achieved.
 If perceptions are narrow, how best can they be expanded so that awareness and understanding grow?

 So why do I believe Middle Leaders to be so important?

-- If Middle Leaders have specific expertise in, knowledge of and responsibility for a particular domain within the school – whether that is curricular, pastoral or connected with a specific area or phase such as SEND, or Early Years – the school can benefit from making the most of that skill.
+- If Middle Leaders have specific expertise in, knowledge of and responsibility for a particular domain within the school – whether that is curricular, pastoral or connected with a specific area or phase such as SEND, or Early Years, or leading support staff – the school can benefit from making the most of that skill.
 If Middle Leaders focus on leading their domain well, working with and through colleagues to achieve the best they can in that area, then overall standards will lift.
 If you are a Middle Leader, focus on becoming a beacon of excellence within your school.
 Demonstrate what strong leadership within your domain can achieve.

-- Because Middle Leaders are working closely with a group of colleagues to set and fulfil high standards within a particular area, they have significant, direct impact on the experience of the children, within the classroom and beyond it.
+- Because Middle Leaders are working closely with a group of colleagues to set and fulfil high standards within a particular area, they have significant, direct impact on the experience of the students, within the classroom and beyond it.
 Compare this with the indirect influence exerted by the senior leadership within the school.
 I remember saying to my senior team when I was a head that it seemed to me that the most important job we had was to appoint the right Middle Leaders to their key positions, and then to support, challenge and trust them to do the best job they could.
 Middle Leaders work with and through the colleagues they are responsible for to reach all the pupils across the school.

 - Research coming out of the Corporate Leadership Council on Employee Engagement suggests that the greatest impact on ‘discretionary effort’ (the amount of effort employees are prepared to expend, over and above what they need to do to keep their job) comes from the attitude and approach of their immediate line manager.
 Within a school’s context, that is likely to be a Middle Leader.
 So Middle Leaders have the capacity significantly to affect the morale of the colleagues they lead, which is another reason why heads and senior leaders need to give thought to what training and support Middle Leaders need in order to secure the highest standards of leadership.